 2 – Get an International Sim Car, Ideally Google FI

-We’re still shocked by how few Americans know about Google Fi.
-If you’re in America and going abroad stop right now and get a Google Fi sim card.
+We’re still trying to understand how few Americans know about Google Fi.
+If you’re in America and going abroad, stop now and get a Google Fi sim card.
 You get a sim card with an American number and turn it on and off as needed.

 3 – Your Phone is Your Best Backup

 Any responsible online teacher will have backup internet at the ready.
 This becomes more essential as you travel and live abroad.
-I can’t tell you how many times using my phone as a mobile hot spot has saved me.
-In countries like Thailand and Bali the internet simply goes out randomly for an hour or two due to a storm, construction or perhaps a mishap with the power lines.
+I can’t tell you how many times using my phone as a mobile hotspot has saved me.
+In countries like Thailand and Bali, the internet goes out randomly for an hour or two due to a storm, construction, or perhaps a mishap with the power lines.

 This even happened to one of our teachers in Connecticut.
-All of a sudden at 6 am the internet went out.
-Your option is to either miss all your classes and risk getting fired, use your phone as a mobile hotspot or purchase an external mobile hotspot.
+All of a sudden, at 6 am, the internet went out.
+You can either miss all your classes and risk getting fired, use your phone as a mobile hotspot or purchase an external mobile hotspot.

-Setup your phone as a hot spot before you need it.
+Please set up your phone as a hotspot before you need it.

-Not spend 5 or 6 minutes you don’t have figuring out how to make it work.
+Do not spend 5 or 6 minutes; you don’t have to figure out how to make it work.

-Simply go through the process of turning your phone into a hot spot using this guide and you should be good to go.
-When the internet stops working all you’ll have to do is fire up your phone, turn on “hot spot” with the click of a button and your laptop should automatically connect.
+Go through the process of turning your phone into a hot spot using this guide, and you should be good to go.
+When the internet stops working, all you’ll have to do is fire up your phone, turn on “hot spot” with a button, and your laptop should automatically connect.

 4 – Have multiple online teaching gigs

-You used to be able to teach online with a platform like VIPKID, but now the opportunity is gone so you should look at non Chinese teaching companies or putting together your own student client list.
+You used to be able to teach online with a platform like VIPKID, but now the opportunity is gone, so you should look at non-Chinese teaching companies or put together your student client list.

 The hours are much better for teaching students in China outside of the United States and Canada.
 Instead of early mornings, your classes can be afternoon and evenings.

-Another big leverage of being abroad is that you can also teach a lot of hours on the weekend if you choose to do so.
-This is because students in China use VIPKID as an after school program to compliment their studies.
+Another considerable leverage of being abroad is that you can also teach a lot of hours on the weekend if you choose to do so.
+This is because students in China use VIPKID as an after-school program to complement their studies.

-On the weekend, students don’t go to class so you can teach all day if you like from morning to evening.
-This is a big advantage over being based in the United States because weekend hours are typically when you’re sleeping.
+Students don’t go to class on the weekend, so you can teach all day if you like, from morning to evening.
+This is a significant advantage over being based in the United States because weekend hours are typically when you sleep.

-In Vietnam you could teach at 2 pm to 5 pm with no issues.
-If you were in American that would be 2 am to 5 am which is simply unreasonable.
+You could teach from 2 pm to 5 pm in Vietnam with no issues.
+If you were in America, that would be from 2 am to 5 am, which is unreasonable.

 5 – Focus on Passive Income

-As an online teacher you have an opportunity to earn passive income through referrals.
+As an online teacher, you can earn passive income through referrals.
 If someone signs up through your link to an online teaching platform like VIPKID, you can earn anywhere from $50 to $100 per signup.

-Some VIPKID teachers make hundreds of dollars extra each month simply by signing new teachers up.
-With any online teaching company, they almost always have some sort of referral program where you can get a signup bonus if you refer a teacher who converts into a teacher.
+Some VIPKID teachers make hundreds of dollars each month simply by signing up new teachers.
+Any online teaching company almost always has a referral program where you can get a signup bonus if you refer a teacher who converts into a teacher.

-You should leverage this as a way to increase your income without needing to teach.
+It would be best to leverage this to increase your income without teaching.

 6 – Research Visas Before Hand

-A lot of newbie teachers who have never traveled and lived abroad before make the mistake of thinking they can just move to say, Thailand or Spain and live there for 6 months to a year.
+Many newbie teachers who have never traveled and lived abroad before making the mistake of thinking they can move to Thailand or Spain and live there for six months to a year.
 You can’t.
-Most countries you actually can’t stay in for longer than 3 months on a tourist visa.
-So if you want to slow travel like I suggest, you need to plan this out first.
+You can only stay in most countries for three months on a tourist visa.
+So if you want to slow travel, you must plan this out first.

-For Thailand, they have a 6 month long visa but you’ll need to have $7,500 in your bank account for more than 6 months.
-Conversely, you could go to Thailand on a 3 month tourist visa and then plan on going to a neighboring to apply for another tourist visa.
-You can do back to back tourist visa no problem but you’ll start running into problems if you try to do more than 3.
+They have a 6-month visa for Thailand, but you’ll need to have $7,500 in your bank account for over six months.
+Conversely, you could go to Thailand on a 3-month tourist visa and then plan on going to a neighboring to apply for another tourist visa.
+You can do back-to-back tourist visas without a problem, but you’ll start running into issues if you try to do more than 3.

-Vietnam, the country I’m moving to currently provides Americans with a 1 year tourist visa.
-Regardless, do your research into the various visa requirements so you can plan your long term trip.
+Vietnam, the country I’m moving to, currently provides Americans with a one-year tourist visa.
+Regardless, research the various visa requirements to plan your long-term trip.

-The key takeaway is to make sure you have a travel ready background you can always have at your disposal.
+The critical takeaway is to ensure you have a travel-ready background you can always have at your disposal.

-So there you have it, those are some helpful tips to help you prepare if you decide to teach and travel with VIPKID.
-It’s actually not that difficult as it may seem.
-I know travel and moving abroad can be a big deal if you’ve never done it before but you can totally get setup in a week in a new country.
+So there you have it; those are helpful tips to help you prepare to teach and travel with VIPKID.
+It’s not as difficult as it may seem.
+Traveling and moving abroad can be a big deal if you’ve never done it before, but you can get set up in a week in a new country.